By Chris Carmichael,

 To optimally support athletes during the ATOC experiences, our coaches rotated between groups or riders.
 Some days you were higher power days to set pace in the front group.
 Other days were longer and more moderate in the middle groups.
 It was a great way to vary the effort required and ensure athletes had opportunities to ride with different coaches, and gave coaches an opportunity to spend a day talking with Bill.

 By the end of Stage 3 I was in trouble.
 The first two stages had been hard, I hadn’t slept well since the beginning of the trip, Bill and I rode for 12 hours on Stage 3, and I was scheduled to ride in the fastest group on Stage 4.
-Andre could see the fatigue on my face when we met before dinner, and suggested a CBD tincture from Care by Design, where he was a brand ambassador.
+Andre could see the fatigue on my face when we met before dinner, and suggested a CBD tincture.
 I hadn’t been impressed by CBD in the past, but I also knew I experienced no ill effects from it, so I decided to give it another shot.

 Sleep and Recovery